danielyamin97/LET-Pulse_exe/README.txt

 and the origin-destination pairs on which the algorithm will be tested in the file "instances-LET.txt."

-To run the algorithm, access the command prompt and run the following command: LET-Pulse.exe X, where X is the instance number you want to execute (it will execute the instance in line X of the "instances-LET.txt" file).
+To run the algorithm, access the command prompt and run the following command: LET-Pulse.exe X, where X is the instance number you want to execute (it will execute the instance in line X-1 of the "instances-LET.txt" file).
 You can also run batches of experiments using a ".bat" file.
+See the examples (SiouxFallsSTD and BarcelonaSTD) to understand format requirements.

 The results are reported in the file "results-LET.txt", including the optimal solution and the running time (in milliseconds).
 This program has a running time limit of 600 seconds.